Setting boundaries. Dun dun duuun.

 👉 Set defined times people can contact you and expect a response

 ✅ Simply put the intention out into the Universe.
 Declare “I want to spend my time doing X, Y and Z.” or “This is how I want X, Y and Z to look: ______.”
-This one small action can have a huge impact.
+Be specific!

-✅ Talk about and bring up your boundaries with others.
-This makes it a more casual discussion ahead of time instead of a reaction and potential disagreement later on in the moment that you need the boundary set.
+✅ Talk about your boundary with others.
+This makes it a more casual discussion ahead of time instead of a reaction and potential disagreement later on in the moment.

 If setting boundaries is new to you, just take small steps.

-Start with easy things like say “no thanks” without further explanation to a telemarketer or if someone offers you a piece of gum.
+Start with easy things like say “no thanks” without further explanation to a telemarketer or if someone offers you gum.

 Speak up about your opinion on small things like what to watch on TV one night or which coffee shop you want to go to.

-Start checking your email every 2 hours, instead of every 5 minutes.
+Start checking your email every 30 minutes instead of every 5 minutes (and then hopefully much less frequently than that at some point 😂)

 Oh boundaries… Right now, I’m really working on not letting work time bleed into me/family time.
 I’d really like to make that my focus this week and turn work “off” at a reasonable time each evening.